Very Hungry Caterpillar Craft and DIY Toy for Kids!

-This cute little DIY Very Hungry Caterpillar puppet for pretend play was inspired by the children’s book “The Very Hungry Caterpillar.”
+As mentioned above, this cute little Hungry Caterpillar craft puppet for pretend play was inspired by the children’s book “The Very Hungry Caterpillar.”
 It is one of my daughters’ all-time favorite children’s books, so we wanted to make a very hungry caterpillar craft together.

 My daughter has loved The Very Hungry Caterpillar since she was a baby.
-Here she is in her hungry caterpillar pajamas reading her favorite book.
+Here she is in her hungry caterpillar pajamas, reading her favorite book.
 Just look at the joy on her face!

-When she was in preschool she wanted to make a DIY toy she could play with.
-When I saw THIS hungry caterpillar puppet by Hanging Houses I fell in love!
-Since the directions are in another language I could not understand them.
+When she was in preschool she wanted to make a caterpillar craft that she could play with.
+When I saw THIS hungry caterpillar puppet by Hanging Houses we fell in love!

-- Low temp glue gun or glue gun with low temp setting
+- Low-temperature glue gun or a glue gun with a low-temperature setting or glue dots

-- Small dowel, small branch or piece of driftwood
+- Small dowel or small bare branch or piece of driftwood

 - Monofilament line